 - Participation by firms is completely voluntary.

-- Participating establishments report price data through mail or fax.
+- Participating establishments report price data online through a secure website.

 - Goods and services included in the PPI are weighted by value-of-shipments data contained in the 2007 economic censuses.